 Bear in mind that the battery life that the laptop makers claim their device has could be quite different to what you actually experience.
 This is because many laptop makers test their batteries in very controlled environments, with the laptop used in ways that you might not necessarily use.
 So, while a laptop might have a claimed battery life of 10 hours, you may find that when using it for certain tasks – like streaming high definition content – your battery life could run out faster.

-That’s where our in-depth reviews come in, as we run a series of tests on each laptop in this best laptops guide to see how long the battery life lasts under certain conditions.
+That’s where our in-depth reviews come in.
+We run a series of tests on each laptop in this guide to see how long the battery life lasts under certain conditions.
 If a laptop’s battery is ridiculously short (or impressively long) we’ll tell you.

 Which type of laptop is best for you?